Alpacas as Lifestyle Animals

 Fleece value

-Whilst once a valuable source of income for the alpaca owner, fleece values have dropped markedly in recent years.
-In part this is due to increased supply (although not necessarily increased quality) but mainly due to the failure of government, industry and Association bodies to research and develop appropriate and 'value-added' markets for all New Zealand fibre production.
+Whilst once a valuable source of income for the alpaca owner, fleece values have dropped markedly in recent years, similar to sheep wool prices.
+In part this is due to increased supply (although not necessarily increased quality) but mainly due to the failure of government, industry and AANZ bodies to research and develop appropriate and 'value-added' markets for all New Zealand fibre production.
 Whilst many of the major breeders have specific markets for their large quantities of fleece such as for knitting wool, in duvet manufacture, etc, the situation is dire for owners of small numbers of animals.
 Much of their fleece output is currently dumped, composted, stored in the back of a shed or sold to fleece brokers whose main use for it is in tourist-focussed products.
-COVID-19 severely disrupted this latter market so there is remains a glut of fibre and poor returns.
-In time, international tourism should return to pre-COVID 19 levels, as should fleece values.
+COVID-19 severely disrupted this latter market resulting in a glut of fibre and poor returns.
+However, international tourism is now returning to pre-COVID 19 levels, as should fleece values.

-It should be noted that even the best returns for fleece do not cover the cost of shearing and alternative value-added markets are desperately needed to support the industry as a whole.
+It should be noted that even the best returns for fleece do not cover the cost of shearing and niche value-added markets are desperately needed to support the industry as a whole.

 Animal values